aniaje/aniaje/README.md

 ### Hi, I'm Ana! 👋

-frontend dev from Poland 🇵🇱, based in Warsaw, but flexible to relocate  🌎
+frontend dev from Poland 🇵🇱, based in Warsaw, flexible to relocate  🌎

 🛠️ :
 <span>